-Lines in Two Colors for Lingeric and Tailor Blade Dresses.
+Lines in Two Colors for Lingerie and Tailor Made Dresses.

-Linen will assert itself in many ways, not only in lingerie frocks, The Lady Loves Fine Clothes when the sheer handkerchief and in-Fernance Even More Than the dia linens will be employed, but in tailor made dresses when the heavier qualities of the materials can be "Delineator" tells the secret: Made but Expense is Great. fashioned into the trim switch-scrubbed-and I think one must eries and bandings that compose The glamour of Japan lies in its trig simplicity.
-Combinations of learn how to wash the hands as well little women and the diminu- linens in two colors are to be the as learn how to do anything else.
-I picturesque doll-like houses of be much worn, but in colors, only fore with the brush all over them, Mikado's country, whereeventhe two shades of one tone are permissi-
+Linen will assert itself in many ways, not only in lingerte frocks, Ferhaps Even More Than the dia linens will be employed, but in in an imaginary conversation with when the sheer handkerchief and :ntailor made dresses when the heav- one who knew, a girl writer in the ier qualities of the materials can be Made but Expense is Great. | fashioned into the trim switcheries and bandings that compose Existing a soll-like houses of be much worn, but in colors, only Mikado's country, where even the two shades of one tone are permissi- until they glowed.